If you are visiting Wellington, or any other part of New Zealand during your pregnancy, you likely to have many questions on your mind, including:

 The intention of these restrictions is to lower the chances of women unexpectedly going into labour during a flight.

 However, flying in and of itself —including cabin pressure— is not likely to kick-start labour.
-Therefore, rest assured that air travel will not automatically jump-start the process of labour.
+Therefore, rest assured that air travel will not automatically induce the process.

-Do take into consideration your due date, though, with the knowledge that it as more of an estimate than a guarantee.
+Do take into consideration your due date, though, with the knowledge that it is more of an estimate than a guarantee.

 How far along during pregnancy can I board a flight to NZ?

 Most airlines restrict travel after 36 weeks of gestation for a single pregnancy.
 Women carrying twins or triplets are generally not allowed to board a flight beyond 32 weeks.

 Your safest bet would be to consult with your physician as well as the airline you intend to travel with while you are planning your trip to NZ.